 Severe malaria occurs when infections, most commonly P. falciparum, are complicated by serious organ failures or abnormalities in the patient’s blood or metabolism.
 Pregnant women and children are particularly vulnerable to severe malaria as their immune systems are either not fully developed or compromised.
 Symptoms vary by geographical distribution and age.
 In Africa, particularly in children, symptoms include severe anaemia, fever and convulsions, problems with breathing, cerebral malaria, extreme weakness, hypoglycaemia, circulatory collapse, oedema, septicaemia, and occasionally kidney failure and coma.
 Even of those who have made it to hospital, around one fifth of patients die of severe malaria.

 Malaria and poverty

 The cost of malaria to Africa has been estimated at $12.5 billion per year, which represents 1.3 percent of affected countries economic growth (GDP).
 In some countries, malaria accounts for up to 40 percent of total health expenditure and 20-50 percent of hospital admissions.
 Productivity is reduced and staff turnover increased by illness-related absenteeism and children’s education is severely disrupted.
 Rural and poor populations carry the overwhelming burden of malaria because access to effective treatment can be extremely limited.
 In rural areas, infection rates are highest during the rainy season - a time of intense agricultural activity.
-Research indicates families affected by malaria harvest 60 percent less crops than other families.

 Links to other diseases